msg-CareerPaths/spring-training/README.md

 ![Data Model](./diagrams/careerStart-data-model.svg "Data Model")

+*Create a User table that also has a user_role field, instead of the Customer table.*

 ## Timeline

 This timeline is just for guidance, take time to understand the concepts before moving on.